 When it comes time for summer break there is no reason for kids to stop learning.
-Even if they are not in school there are many great educational activities kids will love being involved with and that will keep them learning over the summer.
-When my children participate in these activities I often find myself learning also.
+Even if they are not in school there are many fun things kids will love being involved with and that will keep them learning over the summer.
+When my children participate in these activities I often find myself learning new skills too.
 Some educational activities are great to do as a family and allow you to experience new adventures together.
 Here are several ideas for fun educational activities you and your children can get involved in this summer.

 Kids Educational Activities They Will Love: